Please check your email now!

 - What are the Form 1042 penalties for late filing or payment?

-- Can you get an extension from filing your Form 1042?
+- Can you get an extension for filing your Form 1042?

 - How does Form 1042 relate to Form 1042-S?